A Chess Set

 Western variation: A King – he is identical to the Queen of Western chess.

-Western variation: A Queen – she is identical to the King of Western chess except that she is confined to her Palace as is the General of Chinese chess – also the Queens may not face each other along an otherwise (between them) unoccupied file as with the Generals in Chinese chess.
+Western variation: A Queen – she is identical to the King of Western chess except that she is confined to her Palace as is the General of Chinese chess – unlike the General though the Queens may face each other along an otherwise (between them) unoccupied file

-Eastern variation: A Princess-royal – she is identical to the General of Chinese chess and so she is confined to her Palace as is the General of Chinese chess – also the Princesses may not face each other along an otherwise (between them) unoccupied file as with the Generals in Chinese chess.
+Eastern variation: A Princess-royal – she is as the General of Chinese chess and so is confined to her Palace as is the General of Chinese chess, but unlike the General the Princesses may face each other along an otherwise (between them) unoccupied file

 A Chariot – its powers are identical to the Chariots of Chinese chess.